Cataract Surgery made even Safer

 Cataract surgery is now made even safer and more predictable with a newer technique using laser.

 Cataract surgery is one of the most common medical procedures performed worldwide.
 In Singapore, over 30,000 cases were carried out in 2015.
 Even before the introduction of this new technology using laser, it is a safe procedure with a high success rate of well above 90%.

 This new method of cataract surgery is now available at Mount Elizabeth Hospital.
 The laser system provides real-time 3D views of the eye, allowing surgeons to adjust the parameters before and during the procedure, making cataract surgery even safer.

 He explains that the laser system available in Mount Elizabeth Hospital makes the surgery bladeless.
 It uses laser to make the corneal incision which allows for greater control over the shape and size of the incision.
 And it is capable of consistently producing well-centred and optimally-sized openings of the capsule of the natural lens to allow the removal of the cataract lens and replacement with an artificial lens implant.
-Also, with the assistance of the laser, less ultrasound energy is required to break up the lens.
-Furthermore, it is better able to accurately position the lens implant for a potentially better visual outcome for the patient.
+With the assistance of the laser, less ultrasound energy is required to break up the lens.
+It is also better able to accurately position the lens implant for a potentially better visual outcome for the patient.

-According to Dr Chua, research has shown that with this laser system, the cataract incisions are less prone to wound leak.
-This reduces the risk of infection.
+According to Dr Chua, research has shown that with this laser system, the cataract incisions are less prone to wound leakage, reducing the risk of infection.
 “Overall, this technique that is laser-controlled by the surgeon has been reported to be safer and more precise.
 It is a premium experience tailored for your eyes only” states Dr Chua.